 - Pick-Up and Drop Off from Hotel ( You can also have them drop you off at a different location)

-- Fun Fact – Luwak Coffee- Besides being the most expensive coffee in the world, mainly because the Luwak animal eats the coffee beans and poops them out before you drink your coffee.
-History: How is all started.
-The migrant workers were not allowed to drink the coffee and they were interested to know what the black drink tasted like since they were busy harvesting the beans.
+- Fun Fact – Luwak Coffee is some of the most expensive coffee in the world, mainly because the Luwak animal eats the coffee beans and poops them out before you drink your coffee.
+In the past, the migrant workers were not allowed to drink the coffee and they were interested to know what the black drink tasted like since they were busy harvesting the beans.
 They realized that the animals were eating the coffee beans, but the beans were still intact when they pooped them out, so they cleaned them off and tried brewing the coffee anyways.
 Only to later realize it was actually a better coffee.

 - Hot Springs if you decide to do them as well